Context

 Problem 1

-This problem uses the Instacart data.
-DO NOT include this dataset in your local data directory; instead, load the data from the p8105.datasets using:
+This problem uses the NY NOAA data.
+DO NOT include this dataset in your local data directory; instead, load the data from the p8105.datasets package using:

 library(p8105.datasets)

 The goal is to do some exploration of this dataset.
-To that end, write a short description of the dataset, noting the size and structure of the data, describing some key variables, and giving illstrative examples of observations.
+To that end, write a short description of the dataset, noting the size and structure of the data, describing some key variables, and indicating the extent to which missing data is an issue.
 Then, do or answer the following (commenting on the results of each):

 Problem 2